moves-rwth/storm/documentation/installation/installation.md

 cd build
 ```

-Then, use cmake to configure the build of storm on your system by invoking
+Then, use cmake to configure the build of Storm on your system by invoking

 ```shell
 cmake ..
 ```

 Check the output carefully for errors and warnings.
-If all requirements are properly installed and found, you are ready to build storm and move to the next step.
+If all requirements are properly installed and found, you are ready to build Storm and move to the next step.
 In case of errors, check the [requirements](documentation/installation/requirements.html), consult the [troubleshooting guide](documentation/installation/troubleshooting) and, if necessary, [file a bug](documentation/installation/troubleshooting.html#file-an-issue).

 ### Build step

 If the configuration step went smoothly, the compilation step should run through.
 Feel free to use the compilation time for a coffee or stroll through the park.

-To compile just storm's main command line interface, enter
+To compile just Storm's main command line interface, enter

 ```bash
 make storm-main